grandeurdev/arduino-sdk/README.md

 You can see this line in the previous subsection: `myProject.loop(WiFi.status() == WL_CONNECTED)`, but what does that mean?

-`loop` function is what runs the SDK: it connects with the cloud; when disconnected, it automatically reconnects; pulls new messages from the cloud; pushes messages to the cloud; and so on.
+`loop` function is what runs the SDK: it connects with Grandeur; when disconnected, it automatically reconnects; pulls new messages from Grandeur; pushes messages to Grandeur; and so on.
 But doing any sort of communication on the internet is useless until the WiFi isn't connected.
 That's exactly what the statement does: it acts like a **valve** for the SDK.
 The conditional expression passed to the `loop` function decides when the SDK would run and when it would not.
 In this case, it would only run when the WiFi is connected, causing `WiFi.status() == WL_CONNECTED` expression to evaluate to `true`.
 If while running, the WiFi gets disconnected, `WiFi.status() == WL_CONNECTED` would evaluate to `false` and the SDK would stop running.

 ### Setting Up Connection Event Handler

 You can also listen on SDK's connection-related events.
-For example, to run some code when the device makes a successful connection to the cloud or when the device's connection to the cloud breaks, you can wrap that code in a `Callback` function and pass it to `Project`'s `onConnection()` function.
+For example, to run some code when the device makes a successful connection to Grandeur or when the device's connection to Grandeur breaks, you can wrap that code in a bool-accepting void-returning function and pass it to `Project`'s `onConnection()` function.

-The `Callback` function is a special type of function that accepts a `JSONObject` as a parameter and returns `void`.
-Read more about `Callback` and `JSONObject` [here][jsonobject].

 Here's how you can handle the connection event: